Stachys affinis: Description

 S. affinis is a perennial herbaceous plant with red to purple flowers and reaches a height of 30–120 cm.
 The green leaves are opposite arranged on the stem.
 The rough, nettle-like leaves can be ovate-cordate shaped with a width of 2.5–9.5 cm or ovate-oblong with a width of 1.5–3.5 cm.
 The leaves are separated into a leaf blade and a petiole.
 The petiole has a length of 1–2 cm and becomes shorter towards the stem apex.
 Similar to the potato, S. affinis grows rhizomes which are approximately 8 cm long and 2 cm thick.
 By medullary primary growth they thicken primarily on the internodes and less on the nodes.
 This way at irregular intervals constricted tubers are formed, which are usually thinner on both ends.
 The tubers are covered with a thin, pale-beige-to-ivory skin.
 The flesh underneath is white and tender.

 Compounds

 Vacuoles in the tuber of S. affinis are rich in stachyose.
-Stachyose is a tetrasaccharide, consist out of galactose, glucose and fructose.
+Stachyose is a tetrasaccharide, consisting of galactose, glucose and fructose.
 Stachyose is evaluated to be about 230 mg/kg in dry tubers.